 Early Life

-Melinda Ann French was born on August 15, 1964, in Dallas, Texas.
-She is the second of four children.
-Her father, Raymond Joseph French Jr., was an aerospace engineer, and her mother, Elaine Agnes Amerland, was a homemaker.
+Melinda Ann French Gates was born in Dallas, Texas, on August 15, 1964.
+She has three siblings.
+Her father was an aerospace engineer, and her mother was a stay-at-home mom who emphasized the importance of education.
+Melinda showed an early interest in computers and excelled in mathematics, which led her to pursue computer science in college.
 She graduated as valedictorian from Ursuline Academy of Dallas in 1982.

 Rise to Success